 Despite rarely being produced T.S.
 Eliot ranked “Coriolanus” above “Hamlet,” calling it “Shakespeare’s most assured artistic success.”

-Then in 2018, Lepage’s “Frame by Frame” a multidisciplinary production inspired by Norman McLaren’s 1952 Academy Award-winning film, “Neighbours,” will be on stage at the National Ballet of Canada in Toronto, June 1 to 10.
+Lepage’s “Frame by Frame” a multidisciplinary production inspired by Norman McLaren’s 1952 Academy Award-winning film, “Neighbours,” in collaboration with Guillaume Cote will be on stage at the National Ballet of Canada in Toronto June 1 to 10.